ANT 112. INTRODUCTION TO CULTURAL ANTHROPOLOGY 4 sh

 ANT 113.
 HUMAN EVOLUTION AND ADAPTATION 4 sh

 This course provides a basic introduction to neo-Darwinian theory and natural selection, Mendelian and population genetics, mechanisms of human biological and cultural adaptation, and interpretation of the primate and hominid fossil record (drawing on both paleontology and molecular genetics).
 Special attention is paid to the interaction of social mechanisms with biological and environmental influences in human evolution.
 Readings include an introduction to medical biotechnology and the Human Genome Diversity Project.

-Introduction to Archaeology presents the current state of archaeology by exploring its historical roots and covers basic archaeological theories, methods, and practice.
+Introduction to Archeology presents the current state of archeology by exploring its historical roots and covers basic archeological theories, methods, and practice.
 This includes techniques for investigation, recovery, reconstruction, interpretation and preservation, as well as ethical considerations.

 ANT 121.
 CROSS-CULTURAL ENCOUNTERS 2 sh

 This course is an introduction to the subject of culture and to living in a multicultural world.
 The central theme of the course is appreciating as well as understanding cultural diversity.
 Students will develop and expand their cultural sensitivity through a variety of experiential activities focused on becoming more aware of the role of culture as central in defining who we are as individuals.
 Exposure to the unique approaches of anthropologists in encountering and communicating with peoples of different cultures and backgrounds will be emphasized.
 This course will serve as an excellent foundation for a variety of

 majors in communications, the humanities, the social sciences, business, education and for those with a geographic focus such as Asia, Africa, Russia, etc. It will also serve as preparation for the Studies Abroad experience.